The Landscape Of Our Past and Present

 With the death of Nick Kamen from cancer at just 59, I’ve been reflecting on his impact and legacy.
 Here was a man who burned brightly in...

-The one novel I find myself returning to again and again is Daphne du Maurier’s Rebecca.
-The opening dream sequence draws the reader into...
+The one novel I return to again and again is Daphne du Maurier’s Rebecca.
+The opening dream sequence draws the reader into a lost Garden...

 When I began my psychotherapy training, a friend who had just qualified gave me a book they thought I would enjoy.
 That book was The Gift...